DeaDHackS/XonoR-DoS-Tool/README.md

 XonoR DoS Tool in Perl!
 TCP &amp; Flood Attacks

 # What is DoS and DDoS?
-Those attacks are different, DoS is one computer/hacker is generating requets and sending it to the target, which it what XonoR does.
+Those attacks are different, DoS is one computer/hacker is generating requests and sending it to the target, which it what XonoR does.

 DDoS is when a botnet so more than 1 computer is flooding an target, a lot of people get confused and think its the same.